sul-cidr/noh/readme.md

 ## Development

+`master` branch is our stable version. `develop` is the current working branch.
+For features, branch off of `develop` and we will periodically merge develop into master for releases/major updates.

 `yarn dev` will run both webpack and jekyll serve in watch state.

 `yarn test` will run all jest tests